chris-vanderveen/obsidian-typst/README.md

 ---

-Typst Mate leverages the following open-source project:
+Typst Mate leverages the following open-source projects:

-- [Typst](https://typst.app/) – a powerful typesetting system
+- [Typst](https://typst.app/) – a modern and powerful typesetting system
+- [MiTex](https://github.com/mitex-rs/mitex) – a fast and lightweight LaTeX to Typst converter

-I'm grateful to the Typst developers for making this plugin possible.
+I'm grateful to the developers for making this plugin possible.